-- Instabilities will appear as side bands on every harmonic. - Longitudinal instabilities will appear as phase modulations of the beam spectrum with a frequency dependent on synchrotron tune. - Transversal instabilities will appear as amplitude modulation of the beam spectrum with a frequency dependent on the horizontal and vertical tunes. - This will measure the spectrum of all the bunches combined, but it is also possible to measure the spectrum of single bunches, by utilizing the DIMTEL signal processor used for the feedbacks.
+- Instabilities will appear as side bands on every harmonic.
+At DAFNE, we visualize the 118th harmonic of the beam spectrum. - Longitudinal instabilities will appear as phase modulations of the beam spectrum with a frequency dependent on synchrotron tune. - Transversal instabilities will appear as amplitude modulation of the beam spectrum with a frequency dependent on the horizontal and vertical tunes. - This will measure the spectrum of all the bunches combined, but it is also possible to measure the spectrum of single bunches, by utilizing the DIMTEL signal processor used for the feedbacks.